panuph/pyfatcache/README.md

 For detailed information, see pyfatcache.py directly.

-All information about twitter fatcache is available [here](https://github.com/twitter/fatcache)
+All information about twitter's fatcache is available [here](https://github.com/twitter/fatcache)